akbari59/Medical-Persona-Classification-in-Social-Media/README.md

 We will use dataset with 1971 tweets extracted from twitter and annotated manually.

 The label cardinality tweets is 1.8 .
 The maximum label cardinality of a tweet is 3.

+### Approaches
+1. Semi Supervised Approach
+We collected the handles of different people belonging to different persona, on basis of of the popularity of the person.
+We then crawled tweets made by these handles, using TwitterSearch API.

+2. Supervised Approach
+While crawling some filters were applied to retrieve tweets of medical domain only by the selected handle users.
+Noisy tweets were removed .
+Like ones which aren’t relevant to medical field.
+For example: Top400 drugs used in medicines were treated as a filter parameter.
+Then resulted tweets were then manually annotated as:
+* Positive / Negative / Neutral Sentiment
+* Possible personna like Patient, Caretaker, Consultant, etc.

 ## Applications:
 Some of the applications of this problem statement are :